ORCID/orcid-angular/guides/create-feature-module.md

 #### 3- Add a new page component to the new module.

 There are different types of components sometimes a component might represent a complete view, and sometimes a component can be a small reusable part of a view.
-To make sense of that this project follows the module structure of having a folder called `pages` (which contains complete views) and another folder called `components` (for the small elements) inside the module.
+To make sense of that this project follows the module structure of having a folder called `pages` (which contains complete views) and another folder called `components` (for sub-elements of a page) inside the module.

 ```